-IEC input mains chassis plug at the rear
+IEC input mains chassis plug at the rear of the amp.
 The amp

-must have the mains cable removed from the amp before
+must have the mains cable removed

-other fuses within the amp and placed close to the
+There are other fuses within the amp and placed close to the

 should be replaced by the non technically trained owner

-without a technician examining why the the fuse blew.
+without a technician examining why the

-type 3AG, for Mains = 240Vrms, 50Hz
+Mains fuse = 3A slow blow, type 3AG, for Mains = 240Vrms, 50Hz

 Mains fuse = 6A slow blow, type 3AG, for Mains = 120Vrms, 50Hz